-'Broadchurch' Won't Return For Season 4, But The Crime Drama Is Ending On A Gripping Note
+'Broadchurch’ Won’t Return Next Season, But The Drama Is Ending On A Gripping Note

 The British crime drama Broadchurch has built to its third finale, and it promises a satisfying reveal for its final mystery.
 That's right — Broadchurch won't return for Season 4, so the Aug.
 16 conclusion will mark the end of the popular series.
 Its first season was another in a wave of TV murder mysteries, but its cast of small-town suspects set it apart.
 In the first season finale (spoilers!), Joe Miller, the husband of protagonist and detective Ellie Miller (Olivia Colman), was revealed to be Danny's abuser and murderer.
 The show's second season returned to the Latimer case, showing the effects Joe's trial had on the town, while also allowing Alec Hardy (David Tennant) to close another case that haunted him.
 That season was a bit anticlimactic, with the new characters less compelling than the originals, and the last minute shock — that Joe was acquitted — not landing nearly as powerfully as his Season 1 exposure.